gto76/js-music-player/README.md

 Js Music Player
 ===============

-Nice audio player that arranges and plays the tracks according to their key and tempo.
+#### Nice audio player that arranges and plays the tracks according to their key and tempo

 ![screenshot](doc/screenshot.png)